When to use each type of test in the UserTesting platform

 • Standard unmoderated tests allow contributors to test a concept, prototype, website, or app independently without a moderator present.

 • Get feedback quickly.
-Set up the test and leverage the UserTesting Contributor Network to receive results, often within the same day.
+Set up the test and leverage the UserTesting Network to receive results, often within the same day.

 • Use larger sample sizes.
 You can include more contributors without requiring a moderator for each session, such as running a card sort with 30 participants.